 Ubuntu is most popular among the Linux users which is a beginner-friendly distribution.
 It is one of the best Linux distros for desktop users.
-We should be thankful for the support provided by open source community to bring constant innovation into Ubuntu.
+We should be thankful for the support provided by the open source community to bring constant innovation into Ubuntu.
 This distribution is also said to be the Debian-derivative that is mostly used in cloud and server applications.
 Ubuntu has its own Software Center consists of tons of free applications that make the OS programmer-friendly.
 To boost programming on the distro, it also supports popular .deb package management system.

 If you looking for most cutting-edge Linux distribution then, Fedora is on the top.
 Its small release also delivers cutting-edge features.
 This distro is community-driven as well as sponsored by Red Hat.
-Due to its smart auto config and updated packages, Fedora is developer’s perfect programming operating system.
+Due to its smart auto config and updated packages, Fedora is the developer’s perfect programming operating system.
 The release cycle of Fedora is 6 months that makes the distribution updated and stable.
 The forum is a very friendly platform to share your problems and get them solved.

 4. Arch Linux